16 min read

 Migrating from MEC to something else?

 MEC stores events in a custom post type with its own meta structure.
-Migration to The Events Calendar can be partially automated – there are community-maintained migration scripts and StellarWP has documented import paths.
-Migrating to WP Event Manager or Eventin requires either a custom migration script or accepting that historical event data will need to be re-entered.
+Migration to The Events Calendar can be partially automated - there are community-maintained migration scripts and StellarWP has documented import paths.
+Migrating to WP Event Manager, Eventin, or Eventonomy requires either a custom migration script or accepting that historical event data will need to be re-entered.
 If you have a large backlog of events and migration complexity is a concern, this is a good time to engage a developer who can scope the migration accurately before you commit to a plugin switch.

 When to Build a Custom Event System Instead